solids4foam/solids4foam/tutorials/fluidSolidInteraction/beamInCrossFlow/README.md

 solids4foam/src/solids4FoamModels/fluidSolidInterfaces/AitkenCouplingInterface/AitkenCouplingInterface.C
 ```

-Let us examine the code, in particular the “evolve” function of this class, to see how the FSI procedure is implemented.
+Let us examine the code, in particular, the “evolve” function of this class, to see how the FSI procedure is implemented.

 ```
 bool AitkenCouplingInterface::evolve()